Effective as of March 7, 2025

-Members of the Board of Directors (the “Board”) have a critical role in setting the culture and values of the company by their actions or inactions as to matters of performance, ethics, integrity, legal compliance, transparency and responsiveness to shareholder and policy holder interests.
-A good corporate governance structure is a working system for principled goal-setting, effective decision-making, and appropriate monitoring of compliance and performance.
+Members of the Board of Directors (the “Board”) of CNO Financial Group, Inc. (“CNO” or the “Company”) have a critical role in setting the culture and values of the Company by their actions or inactions as to matters of performance, ethics, integrity, legal compliance, transparency and responsiveness to shareholder and policy holder interests.
+A well-functioning corporate governance structure is a working system for principled goal-setting, effective decision-making, and appropriate monitoring of compliance and performance.

-Our goal as a Board is to operate in a manner that (i) creates real value for our shareholders, (ii) assures that our policy holders receive the full value promised in their contracts, and (iii) makes CNO a good place to work and do business for our associates and other constituents.
+The Board’s role is to oversee the affairs of the Company for the benefit of the Company’s shareholders.
+Our goal as a Board is to operate in a manner that (i) creates long-term value for our shareholders, (ii) assures that our policyholders receive the full value promised in their contracts, and (iii) makes CNO a good place to work and do business for our associates and other constituents.
 These guidelines are to be updated periodically to maintain an exemplary model for Board governance.

 BOARD FUNCTIONS AND RESPONSIBILITIES